 |Roboform||$30 a year||Fully featured platform.||Cluttered UI.|

-Now you know what they cost, read on for the full review of the best password managers on the market.
+Now you know what they cost, read on for the full review of the best password management software on the market.

-Dashlane is my favourite password manager.
-The reason for this is that it goes beyond just saving your passwords.
+Dashlane is my favorite password manager.
+This password management tool goes beyond just saving your passwords.
 The developers created a system that ranks your security from 0-100.
 It makes you more aware of security issues, which is great.
 You can improve your score by taking certain steps, like updating old passwords every month.

-The software logically builds on this rating system with handy features.
-My favourite is the ability to automatically update all your passwords with new secure options at the click of a button.
-Unfortunately Dashlane is the most expensive password manager.
+The password management software logically builds on this rating system with handy features.
+My favorite is the ability to automatically update all your passwords with new secure options at the click of a button.
+Unfortunately, Dashlane is the most expensive password manager.
 The Pro version for single users costs $39.96 per year per user.
-The Business Account, which allows you to share passwords with colleagues, costs $48 a year per user.
+The Business Account, which allows you to share passwords with colleagues and is one of the best enterprise password management software solutions, costs $48 a year per user.

-LogMeOnce has some cool features you don’t get with the other password managers.
-For example the developers have saved the input fields for 4,500 popular websites.
+LogMeOnce has some cool features you don’t get with the other password management software.
+For example, the developers have saved the input fields for 4,500 popular websites.
 This pretty much guarantees the software will store all your login information in the correct format.
-There are also a bunch of integrations to third party verification apps and it’s got the Dashlane security feature that forces you to update your old passwords to keep your passwords secure.
+There are also a bunch of integrations to third-party verification apps and it’s got the Dashlane security feature that forces you to update your old passwords to keep your passwords secure.

 The password manager has a bunch of unique features.
 There’s the facial recognition login.
 The software will take mugshots of anyone trying to hack your account with their camera (and even record the audio with their microphone).
 You can even do things like remotely lock and wipe the memory of your phone, locate your phone and make the phone ring loudly.

 In terms of pricing, Password Boss has three premium plans.
 The Single User Plan costs $30 a year.
 They also have a Standard and Advanced plan for teams that cost $22 per user per year and $36 per user per year respectively.
-It’s a great feature rich password management system.
+The Advanced solo and enterprise password management software is feature-rich.
+It’s a great option for entrepreneurs and businesses

-LastPass are one of the best online password managers.
-Unfortunately the size of the company has made it a target of hackers.
-The worst attack happened in 2015 when hackers stole account email addresses, password reminders and other user information.
+LastPass is one of the best online password management software options.
+Unfortunately, the size of the company has made it a target of hackers.
+The worst attack happened in 2015 when hackers stole account email addresses, password reminders, and other user information.
 Serious security flaws in the software were also identified by programmers in 2016 and 2017.

-Despite these problems LastPass is one of the best online password managers on the market.
-The software UI is intuitive and easy to use, feature rich and cheap.
-Pro accounts cost $24 a year for single user and $48 a year for up to six users with the family account.
+Despite these problems, LastPass is one of the best online password managers on the market.
+The software UI is intuitive and easy to use, feature-rich and cheap.
+Pro accounts cost $24 a year for a single user and $48 a year for up to six users with the family account.
 The Business Plan meanwhile costs $29 per user per year for teams and $48 per user per year for Enterprise.

-Roboform was one of the first password managers to launch online.
-It has the simplest pricing model out of all the software on the list.
+Roboform was one of the first password management software tools to launch online.
+It has the simplest pricing model out of all the personal and enterprise password management software options on the list.
 The starting price for the Pro Plan is $29.95 per user per year for up to 10 users.
-This goes down to $21.95 per user per year for organisations with 100+ employees.
+This goes down to $21.95 per user per year for organizations with 100+ employees.